guanquann/tp/docs/DeveloperGuide.md

 Team size: 4

-1. **UI improvements:** The current UI shows the orders of a contact in`StatusBarFooter` when `listorder` command is called.
+1. **UI improvements:** The current UI shows the orders of a contact in`ResultDisplay` when `listorder` command is called.
 We plan to add an `OrderListPanel` beside the existing `PersonListPanel` to show the orders of a contact instead.
-This will allow users to view the orders of a contact in a more user-friendly manner, without having the need to call `listorder` repeatedly for the same contact whenever a new command updates `StatusBarFooter`.
+This will allow users to view the orders of a contact in a more user-friendly manner, without having the need to call `listorder` repeatedly for the same contact whenever a new command updates `ResultDisplay`.
 Furthermore, when a very long field is added, the UI text may be truncated.
 We plan to add a tooltip to show the full text when the mouse hovers over the truncated text.

-2. **Make `addorder` message more specific:** The current `addorder` command does not show a preview of the order added, making it inconvenient for users as they have to scroll all the way to end of `StatusBarFooter` to view their newly added order.
+2. **Make `addorder` message more specific:** The current `addorder` command does not show a preview of the order added, making it inconvenient for users as they have to scroll all the way to end of `ResultDisplay` to view their newly added order.
 We plan to show a preview of the order added.
 For example:
 `Added Order: [100 oranges (by: 2024-04-15)] from Alex Yeoh`.